 Dog-Friendly Parks in Ballina

 Dogs are also allowed off-leash at a number of parks around Ballina.
 Probably the best option is the Compton Dog Park, located in East Ballina.
-This mostly fenced dog park features an agility course, water station and plenty of walking tracks through the forested sections.
+This mostly fenced dog park features an agility course, water station and plenty of walking tracks through the forested sections – perfect for dogs who like some space.

 Dogs are also allowed off-leash in the northern area of Bicentennial Gardens in Ballina (although previous visitors report a lack of signage), at the Headlands Drive Drainage Reserve in Skennars Head (adjacent to Skennars Head Road) and at the eastern reserve area at Ballina Heights Estate.